GovTechSG/techpass-user-docs/docs/glossary.md

 **Non-SE GSIB**

-If you are using a non-SE GSIB device, every time you log in to your device, you are prompted to enter your BitLocker PIN.
+It is a Government Standard Image Build(GSIB) device which does not have the Secured Email features.
 You can access the internet and intranet using this device.

-You can't onboard a GSIB device to SEED.
+?> You can't onboard this to SEED.

 **SE GSIB**

-It is a Secured Email(SE) GSIB device.
-This GSIB device is assigned to public officers who handle sensitive and secret information.
+It is a Government Standard Image Build(GSIB) device which has the Secured Email features.
+This device is assigned to public officers who handle sensitive and secret information.
 If you are using a SE GSIB device, you need to use your PS-Card to authenticate.

 You will not be able to access internet using this SE-GSIB device.

 ?>- You can't use this device to sign up and onboard your TechPass account.<br>- You can't onboard this device to SEED.